-- 1 Open the record or transaction you want to remove the attachment from. - 2 Open the transaction or record (for example, the invoice or the customer) you want to remove a attachment from. - 3 Click $\emptyset$ at the top right corner of the window.
+- 1 Open the record or transaction you want to remove the attachment from. - 2 Open the transaction or record (for example, the invoice or the customer) you want to remove an attachment from. - 3 Click $\, {\color{red} \mathbb{U}} \,$ at the top right corner of the window.
 The Attachments window appears. - 4 Choose the attachment you want to remove.
 The attachment's title bar turns blue when it's chosen. - 5 Click the at the bottom left corner of the Attachments window. - 6 Click OK if you're sure you want to remove this document.